 To ensure school safety, we must be able to easily identify all individuals on our high school campuses.
 All district high school students will be required to wear a school identification badge, which should be visible.
 Expectations will be determined by site administrators.
-There is no cost to students for the original ID badge, but should a student lose, damage, or deface their badge, there will be a \$5.00 replacement fee.
+Bus riders need to have identification in order to ride the bus.
+There is no cost to students for the original ID badge, but should a student lose, damage, or deface their badge, there will be a replacement fee.

 All students will receive one free ID badge.
-If students forget their badge they may get a one-day temporary ID pass that will need to be returned the next day.
-If students lose their badge they may purchase a new ID card for \$5 at the bookstore.
+If students forget their badge, they may get a one-day temporary ID pass that will need to be returned the next day.
+If students lose their badge, they may purchase a new ID card-at the bookstore.
 Students must carry their identification cards in their possession while attending extracurricular activities or other onsite school events outside of the school day.
 At all times students are expected to comply when requested by school personnel to present/display their identification badge.